shakauthossain/Space-Invaders/README.md

 	        playerX_change = 0.3

-Here the event will start when any button will be pressed using event.type == pygame.KEYDOWN and then the program will search for the pressed button identity.
+Here the event will start when any button is pressed using event.type == pygame.KEYDOWN and then the program will search for the pressed button identity.
 Then it will move the player using event.key.

 	if event.type == pygame.KEYUP:
 	    if event.key == pygame.K_LEFT or event.key == pygame.K_RIGHT: